Facubian/World-Weather-Assesment/README.md

 ```
 ├── PM_Accelerator_mission.ipynb   # Main notebook with all analyses
 ├── requirements.txt               # Required Python libraries
+├── GlobalWeatherRepository.zip    # Data used in this project
 └── README.md                      # This file
 ```

-> **Note:** The dataset is not included in this repository.
-Download it from [Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/code) and place it in the same directory as the notebook, or update the path in the loading cell.
+> **Note:** To run this code it's needed to unzip GlobalWeatherRepository.zip which contains the data used.
+Another option is to download it from [Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/global-weather-repository/code) and place it in the same directory as the notebook.

 ---